Daniel-VDM/harmony-ops/test-automation/api-tests/README.md

 - Make sure that you have `pyhmy` module for python3 [here](https://pypi.org/project/pyhmy/).
 You can install it with the following command `python3 -m install pyhmy`.
 - Make sure that you have `requests` module for python3 [here](https://pypi.org/project/requests/).
 You can install it with the following command `python3 -m install requests`.
 - Make sure that you have `jq` installed.
-- Make sure to have the CLI binary in this directory with the name `hmy` (or specify the binary path as an option).
+- Make sure to have the CLI binary in this directory with the name `hmy` or specify the binary path as an option.
 - Make sure the CLI version is v185-1b8eae8 or newer (can be checked with `./hmy version`).
 Note that this may require [building the latest](https://docs.harmony.one/home/command-line-interface/using-the-harmony-cli-tool/download-and-installation#compiling-from-source) CLI from the go-sdk repo.

 ## Setup